-Ringette Calgary is leading the way in Alberta with the introduction of a Flex Ringette Program for the 2019-20 Season.
+Ringette Calgary will once again be offering Flex Ringette 2021-2022 season.
 The program is being designed to meet the needs of athletes who wish to have less time commitment and a competitive experience.
 Currently, U16 and U19 players are eligible (and may open to U14).
 We need a minimum of 30 participants (plus goaltending) at sign up in order for the program to be viable.

 For details on Flex Ringette and Registration information visit the Flex Ringette page.

 Canadian Sport for Life (CS4L) is a movement to improve the quality of sport and physical activity in Canada.
 CS4L links sport, education, recreation and health and aligns community, provincial and national programming.
 Long-Term Athlete Development (LTAD) is a seven-stage training, competition and recovery pathway guiding an individual’s experience in sport and physical activity from infancy through all phases of adulthood. …Read More

 Check out the extensive Ringette Calgary History section of this website.
 You will find information, photos, and interesting facts – starting from our first season (1977).
 Did you know: In July of 1978 “Calgary Ringette” joined “Ringette Alberta” Frances Willis organized the first Ringette School in Calgary in 1979 Referees were strictly volunteers until 1984 when game fees were introduced ($4-$6) Ice cost $50 per …Read More